 The Tiospaye Topa School will designate at least one person to serve as the Foster Care Point of Contact (POC).
 The POC may also be the homeless student coordinator.
 This designation will be updated annually.
-If additional staff members are needed to meet the requirements, the Schoolwill make assignments as deemed necessary.
+If additional staff members are needed to meet the requirements, the [INSERT SCHOOL NAME] will make assignments as deemed necessary.
 The POC will work in the best interest of the child to ensure that all educational requirements are being met.